hanami/hanami/README.md

       # Argument: A relative path where to find the routes definition
       #
       routes 'config/routes'

-      # Enabling serving assets
-      # Argument: boolean, defaults to false
-      #
-      serve_assets true

-      # Assets directories
-      # Argument: array, with assets path, default is 'public'
-      #
-      assets << [
-        'public',
-        'vendor/assets'
-      ]

-      # The layout to be used by all the views (optional)
-      # Argument: A Symbol that indicates the name, default to nil
-      #
-      layout :application # Will look for Bookshelf::Views::ApplicationLayout

-      # The relative path where to find the templates (optional)
-      # Argument: A string with the relative path, default to the root of the app
-      #
-      templates 'app/templates'

-      # Enable or Disable cookies (optional)
-      # Argument: A [`TrueClass`, `FalseClass`], default to `FalseClass`.
-      #
-      cookies true

-      # Default format for the requests that don't specify an HTTP_ACCEPT header (optional)
-      # Argument: A symbol representation of a mime type, default to :html
-      #
-      default_format :json

-      # Handle exceptions with HTTP statuses (true) or don't catch them (false)
-      # Argument: boolean, defaults to true
-      #
-      handle_exceptions true

       # URI scheme used by the routing system to generate absolute URLs (optional)
       # Argument: A string, default to "http"